top of page

 Emergency Respite Care

 Vanessa Behan is a safe place for children to stay when their families are stressed and overwhelmed.
 Children between birth and 12 can stay up to 72 hours.
-Our care is grounded in trauma-informed principles and includes social/emotional learning in order to help children repair their damaged stress-response systems.
+Their care is grounded in trauma-informed principles and includes social/emotional learning in order to help children repair their damaged stress-response systems.
 With the addition of Positive to the ACE framework (now PACE), Vanessa Behan provides developmentally appropriate play activities.
 Having a positive play experience is vital to their development & gives them a break from the stress they experience at home.

 Women & Children's Free Restaurant